 For CSAP’s Division of Workplace Programs, DSG conducted the Flight Attendant Well-Being Study, a nationwide examination of the aftermath of the Sept.
 11, 2001 (9/11), tragedy on 54,000 flight attendants.

 This web-based study used both qualitative and quantitative methods to gather data on social support systems before and after 9/11, worksite conditions, attitudes about the job, experience of trauma, coping patterns, and changes in risk behavior—particularly related to substance abuse and mental health.

-The research was the first-ever attempt to assess health issues of flight attendants as an occupational group and was a joint effort involving DSG, the AFA/AFL–CIO, Kaiser–Permanente, and CSAP.
-As part of this work, DSG conducted 12 focus groups with 57 flight attendants in the Nation’s largest flight attendant union.
+The research was the first-ever attempt to assess health issues of flight attendants as an occupational group and was a joint effort involving DSG, the AFA/AFL–CIO, Kaiser–Permanente, and the Center for Substance Abuse Prevention (CSAP) of the Substance Abuse and Mental Health Services Administration (SAMHSA).
+As part of this work, DSG conducted 12 focus groups with 57 flight attendants in the nation’s largest flight attendant union.
 These focus groups provided a deeper understanding of the mental health, substance use, and workplace impacts of the 9/11 terrorist attacks on this occupational group.